arvislacis/duplicate-media-finder/README.md

 ```

 ### Styling
-The frontend uses Bootstrap 5 via CDN.
+The frontend uses Bootstrap 5 via CDN with support for both light and dark modes.
+A toggle button in the top-right corner allows switching between themes, with preferences saved locally.
 Custom styles can be added to the `<style>` section in `frontend.html`.

 ## Security Considerations